CurtisConway/basic-video/README.md

 Events
 ---

+All events are emit from the MediaElement object (the `<video>` element you injected into the player).

 | Event                | Info                 |
 |----------------------|----------------------|
-| init                 | called after the init function resolves
+| init                 | emit after the init function resolves

 You can also hook into all of the DOM Events available to the [HTMLMediaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement)